 For radio waves of all kinds, the number of cycles per second is called a frequencyFrequencyA measure of wave vibrations per unit time.
 Typically measured in hertz, or cycles per second.
 In radio astronomy, high frequency corresponds to shorter wavelengths, like submillimeter waves detected by ALMA.
 Lower frequency refer to longer waves, like centimeter waves detected by the VLA. .
 One cycle per second is called one hertzHertzA unit of measurement of a wave's frequency.
 Hertz are measured by the number of oscillations that occur per second.
 1 Hertz (Hz) = 1 cycle or oscillation/second..
 A thousand cycles per second is a kilohertz; a gigahertz is a billion cycles per second.
 Radio astronomers are most interested in objects that emit in the frequency range between 3 kilohertz and about 900 gigahertz.
 It’s easier to think of these in terms of wavelengths, however, which range from a very large 100-kilometer radio wave to those less than a millimeter in length.

 Doing Radio Astronomy

-Since we are a visual species, seeing or “imaging” is an important part of all astronomy, regardless of the type of light being studied.
-While radio telescopes don’t take pictures in the same way that visible-light telescopes do, the signals they detect are converted into data that can be used to make radio images.
+Since humans are a visual species, seeing or “imaging” is an important part of all astronomy, regardless of the type of light being studied.
+While radio telescopes don’t take pictures in the same way that visible-light telescopes do, the radio signals they detect are converted into data that can be used to make images.
 Radio astronomy data streams are brought together and processed in a supercomputer.
 The output can be turned into images that are colored in different ways to show characteristics of the object such as its temperature, “clumpiness”, or the strength of radio emissions from different regions.
 The resulting images let scientists and the public see the otherwise invisible radio objects.